 Lab work is an integral part of chemistry.
-Students are exposed to the research performed in the Department of Chemistry of the University of Fribourg and exercise themselves in a field closely related to a lecture thematic.
+Students are exposed to the research performed in the Department of Chemistry of the University of Fribourg and in the Adolphe Merkle Institute and exercise themselves in a field closely related to a lecture thematic.